-Justin Antonipallai from the Department of Commerce explained that one of the key aims of the interagency group negotiating the new Safe Harbor is to educate the European Commission about “the limitations and safeguards our intelligence community, national security, and law enforcement elements operate under.”
-Discussing the proposed Judicial Redress Act, Antonipallai stated that Commerce was committed to pursuing multiple privacy remedies for EU citizens.
+Justin Antonipillai from the Department of Commerce explained that one of the key aims of the interagency group negotiating the new Safe Harbor is to educate the European Commission about “the limitations and safeguards our intelligence community, national security, and law enforcement elements operate under.”
+Discussing the proposed Judicial Redress Act, Antonipillai stated that Commerce was committed to pursuing multiple privacy remedies for EU citizens.

 As for the man who instigated this debate, Max Schrems suggested European countries were just as culpable as the United States with respect to mass surveillance.
 He considered a challenge before the European Court of Justice against companies sharing data with European intelligence agencies and law enforcement in light of European surveillance efforts would make for “a very interesting case.”
 “I’d love to bring it,” he said.